tmmss1-iscte/WiFiSniffer/README.md

 This algorithm configures the sniffing interfaces, starts the sniffing in each interface, and saves collected data in .pcap files.

-The captured files are named with capture ID, timestamp, and channel (i.e. _CaptureA-2024-Nov-19-h12-m45-s32-ch-1._).
+The captured files are named with the capture ID, timestamp, and channel (i.e. _CaptureA-2024-Nov-19-h12-m45-s32-ch-1._).

 Reports of each capture are stored in a database as well in a text file for keeping track of each capture.